johnantonn/deep-learning-practice/README.md

 The list is actively updated with new notebooks.

 ## Disclaimer
-The implementations are inspired and sometimes directly copied from **Deep Learning with Python, Second Edition** by Francois Chollet.
+The implementations are inspired and sometimes directly copied from **Deep Learning with Python, Second Edition** by *Francois Chollet*.

 ## References
 - https://www.manning.com/books/deep-learning-with-python-second-edition